firebase/quickstart-js/firestore/angular-rewrite/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running the Emulators
+The command to start the local emulators is:
+`firebase emulators:start --import./exported-firestore --export-on-exit=./exported-firestore`